kubeflow/blog/_posts/2026-07-25-sparkclient-batch-jobs.md

 ## What's next

-Batch submission and the lifecycle APIs have full unit coverage plus end-to-end suites for both success and failure paths.
+Batch submission and the lifecycle APIs have unit and end-to-end tests for both success and failure paths.
 The next phase of this project focuses on observability — pulling metrics from the Spark REST API (stage progress, executor stats, job duration), structured event tracking, and eventually a Prometheus-compatible export path.

 None of this replaces the Spark Operator or reinvents Spark on Kubernetes — SparkClient stays a thin, Kubernetes-native layer on top of it.
 The goal is narrower and more practical: let the people who actually need to run Spark jobs — data engineers scheduling ETL, ML engineers prepping training data — do it from Python, without first becoming experts in `SparkApplication` YAML.